cfxosu/osu-splitter/README.md

 # osu-splitter

-A small tool that lets you split osu! beatmaps into multiple parts for practice.
+A tool that lets you split osu! beatmaps into multiple parts for practice.
 It supports all osu! game modes: std, mania, ctb, and taiko.

 ![osu!
 Beatmap Splitter](screenshots/osu-splitter.png)